Ziaur Rahman: Domestic and foreign policies

-Ziaur Rahman also proposed an organisation of the nations of South Asia to bolster economic and political cooperation at a regional level.
+Ziaur Rahman would later sought ASEAN membership in an effort to broaden the country's alliances and legitimise his new administration on the international stage.
+Bangladesh formally applied to join ASEAN, but this request was turned down by the existing Southeast Asian members.
+The idea to join ASEAN would later be revived by Muhammad Yunus and later by Zia's son, Tarique Rahman.
+Drawing inspiration from ASEAN's success, Ziaur Rahman would also propose an organisation of the nations of South Asia to bolster economic and political cooperation at a regional level.
 This proposal materialised in 1985 under the presidency of Hussain Muhammad Ershad with the first meeting of the South Asia Association for Regional Cooperation in Dhaka.
 Zia's vision has earned him a posthumous award from the organisation.